rafaelmdasilva/current-time/README.md

 ### Features

-- Displays the system time on a 12h format, followed by a greet.
+- Displays the system time on a 12h format, followed by a greet
-- Changes the page color, greet and image accordingly.
+- Changes the page elements accordingly

 ### To-Do

-- ~~Display minutes and seconds.~~
+- ~~Display minutes and seconds~~
-- ~~Have the clock run in real time.~~
+- ~~Have the clock run in real time~~
-- Have a 24h/12h toggle.
+- Have a 24h/12h toggle
-- Responsive design.
+- Responsive design
 - Further code optimization

 ### Live Demo